scambier/ecs-machina/docs/guides/installation.md

 ### Draw the World

-Please refer to the [Systems guide](./system#draw-loop) on how to draw your entities.
+Please refer to the [Systems guide](./system#draw-loop) on how to draw with your Systems.